ClickHouse/ClickHouse/docs/en/sql-reference/functions/introspection.md

 ## addressToLineWithInlines {#addresstolinewithinlines}

-Similar to `addressToLine`, but it will return an Array with all inline functions.
+Similar to `addressToLine`, but it will return an Array with all inline functions, and will be much slower as a price.

 If you use official ClickHouse packages, you need to install the `clickhouse-common-static-dbg` package.